Sentieon/sentieon-amazon-omics/README.md

 }
 ```

-### Step 4: create an example workflow on Amazon Omics
+### Step 4: create an example workflow on AWS HealthOmics

-We are now ready to create Sentieon workflows on Amazon Omics.
+We are now ready to create Sentieon workflows on AWS HealthOmics.
 Running the following command at the start of the workflow will configure the environment for the Sentieon software:

 ```bash
 source /opt/sentieon/omics_credentials.sh <SENTIEON_LICENSE> <CANONICAL_USER_ID>